 The Tiburon Historical Trail passes a number of playgrounds, small parks and playing fields, so it's family-friendly and a great destination for a picnic or afternoon outing.
 It's also popular with cyclists and joggers, and with a paved section for cyclists and a wide dirt shoulder for walkers and joggers, there's ample room for both.
 The trail runs along the coast through Tiburon and into Belvedere.
 Now among the most exclusive communities in the San Francisco Bay Area, both had humble beginnings.

 In the early 1900s, Tiburon was a blue-collar railroad town, with cargo trains running daily.
 One of the railroad's "most famous deliveries" was Al Capone, who was carried by train to Alcatraz in 1934.
 Belvedere, meanwhile, once hosted the ever-pungent McCollam Fish Factory.

-To reach the trailhead from San Francisco, take US 101 North across the Golden Gate Bridge.
-Continue on US 101, take the State Route 131/Tiburon Boulevard/East Blithedale Exit toward Tiburon Boulevard.
+To reach the trailhead from San Francisco, take US 101 north across the Golden Gate Bridge.
+Continue on US 101, and take the State Route 131/Tiburon Boulevard/East Blithedale exit toward Tiburon Boulevard.
 Continue on Tiburon Boulevard for about 1.5 miles.
 Look for Blackie's Pasture on the right.
 The trailhead is at the southern end of the parking lot.